Overview

 zxdb

 The main user of JITD is zxdb, which is able to attach to a process waiting in the limbo.
-When starting zxdb, it will display the processes that are waiting in it:
+When starting zxdb, it will automatically attach to processes waiting in limbo:

 $ ffx debug connect